waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Objective:** Locate and challenge the next Gym Leader.
 - **Status:** The Sprout Tower investigation is complete.

-# Current Plan: Explore Violet City
+# Current Plan: Kyle's House
-1.  ~~Enter and fully explore the Violet Mart.~~ (Completed)
-2. Interact with all NPCs in the Violet Mart (Clerk, Granny, Cooltrainer).
+1. Complete the trade with the Youngster (Bellsprout for Onix).
+2. Explore the rest of the house.
-3. Exit the Mart and continue exploring unseen areas of Violet City.
+3. Exit the house and continue exploring Violet City.
-4. Visit the Pokémon Center to heal.
-5. Locate the next Gym.

 # Key Items
 - **MYSTERY EGG:** An egg from MR. POKEMON for PROF. ELM to study.